Laws Which Regulate Sex Work in Hong Kong

 Fang Fang was charged and convicted of “soliciting for an immoral purpose” on the evidence of her acceptance of $300.

 In Hong Kong, sex work or provision of sex services for money is not illegal.
 Using of sex services is also not illegal.
 However, soliciting of clients, ownership of premises for provision of sex services are regulated by laws.

 ● An “immoral act” refers to an act or behaviour which is not acceptable to the vast majority of the public.
 Commercial sex is one of them.

 Acts that breach the law :

-● Initiating conversation with customer, or using body language, expression or attire to signal availability to customer.
+● Initiating conversation with customer, or using body language, expression, attire, eyesight, social media to signal availability to customer.

 ● Mentioning the types of available service and price, for example during conversation.